Public safety crisis in Wichita?

 WICHITA, Kan.
 (KSNW) – At least two members of the Wichita City Council are sounding the alarm, saying that there’s a public safety crisis.
 With recent violent crimes and a possible officer shortfall on the way, some are saying that we need to spend money now.

-Frye, who is running for mayor right now, says the city needs to take a hard look at spending some of the City of Wichita’s projected $12.6 million surplus for the next budget cycle on hiring and retaining cops.
+Frye, who is running for mayor, says the city needs to consider spending some of the City of Wichita’s projected $12.6 million surplus for the next budget cycle on hiring and retaining cops.

-In a public media forum Monday, Frye pointed out that the Wichita Police Department has the need for about 100 more commissioned officers.
+In a public media forum Monday, Frye pointed out that the Wichita Police Department needs about 100 more commissioned officers.
 And the current recruiting class, says Frye, has only ten potential officers.

 “It’s simple math,” said Frye.